DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 research profile I had created received several notifications; between March 27th and May 9th, the site generated 68 emails, an average of two per day, encouraging my participation even though I rarely logged in and no other daters had contacted me.
-The emails suggested “potential matches” and encouraged me to contact them.
+The emails suggested "potential matches" and encouraged me to contact them.
 Love, it seemed, was available only for the most active users.
 But the constant suggestion to look more, click more, and send more messages is dangerous.
 Men may feel justified in unwanted pursuit, and women, who are traditionally